dmOx/h-rbac/README.md

 }
 ```

-You should add callback only if you need additional check for this permission.
-The name of callback should match the name of permission.
+You should add callback only if you need additional check for this permission. **The name of callback should be camelcased name of permission.**

 We use next logic for checking permission: starting from the current permission, we check all of the following in chain one by one and: